jouros/gorestapi/README.md

 Above config will create dir /var/log/kube-audit where log files will be created.
 You can follow files with tail -f /var/log/kube-audit/audit.json | jq

 kube-apiserver will watch for config changes and reload automatically.
-In case you need to restart, e.g. reload configs etc., kube-apiserver you need to delete it and new Pod will be cretaed automatically:
+If you need to reload configs e.g. new audit-policy.yaml, you need to delete kube-apiserver and new Pod will be created automatically:
 kubectl delete pod/kube-apiserver-master1 -n kube-system

 If you set - --audit-log-path=- all logs will go to stdout and you can follow logs with:
 kubectl logs -f kube-apiserver-master1 -n kube-system

+Repository audit-policy.yaml is just a starting point which you can use to define what events to wan't to be logged and what are just continuous high volume events.

 ## Kubernetes disaster recovery, how to re-install cluster